Queanbeyan - East

 Queanbeyan - East has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eleven projects that could affect this region.
-Notable ones are Celesse Apartments, Queanbeyan East Public Preschool, Yass Road and Bungendore Road intersection upgrade, Ellerton Drive intersection upgrade, and 202 Crawford Street Apartments.
-The following list details those most relevant.
+Ten projects have been identified by AreaSearch as potentially impacting the area's performance.
+Key projects include Celesse Apartments, Queanbeyan East Public Preschool, Yass Road upgrade, Bungendore Road and Ellerton Drive intersection upgrade, and 202 Crawford Street Apartments.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.